 To toast the rice, I just heated a wok on low heat without oil and added the rice.
 I continued to stir the rice until it browned and started to smell like popcorn about 10-15mins.

-After I let the rice cool a little, I ground it in a mortal with pestle to a powder and set it aside.
+After I let the rice cool a little, I ground it in a mortar with a pestle to a powder and set it aside.

 For the larb I added a little oil to my wok and fried up the chicken mince, breaking up any big lumps as I went.
 I removed the chicken from the heat and let it cool for a few minutes.
 This is when I prepared my vegetables (cucumber and beans) with which I was going to serve with the larb.